Buddhism and Hinduism: By Hindus

 According to Klostermaier, while "virtually all the later commentators of the Vedānta-sūtras include anti-Buddhist polemics in their works", "anti-Buddhist polemic continued in Hindu scholarly literature and became a standard part of the Hindu scholastic curriculum" (even after the decline of Buddhism in India).

-However, during the Modern Era, as Buddhism became appreciated by European scholars, Hindu scholars also began to address Buddhism with a more friendly attitude.
+However, during the Modern Era, Hindu scholars began to address Buddhism with a more friendly attitude.
 Swami Vivekananda often described the Buddha in positive terms, and also visited Bodh Gaya several times.
 He nevertheless sometimes expressed an ambivalent attitude towards Buddhism.
 Vivekananda wrote that "Hinduism cannot live without Buddhism and Buddhism not without Hinduism. [...]
 The Buddhists cannot stay without the brain and philosophy of the Brahmins, nor the Brahmins without the heart of the Buddhists. [...]
 Let us then join the wonderful intellect of the Brahmin with the heart, the noble soul, the wonderful humanizing power of the Great Master."
 However, he also wrote that "in spite of its wonderful moral strength, Buddhism was extremely iconoclastic and much of its force being spent in merely negative attempts, it had to die out in the land of its birth and what remained of it became full of superstitions and ceremonials, a hundred times cruder than those it was intended to suppress."

 Vivekananda particularly criticised Buddhism for its extreme emphasis on the monastic way of life.

 Vivekananda said that though the goals of Buddhism and the Vedic religion are same, the means adopted by Buddhism were wrong and brought degradation upon the people.
 Vivekananda said Buddhism not only curtailed the different needs of life that the Vedic religion held harmoniously for the people, namely dharma, artha, kama, moksha, but also hermetically sealed them and presented only monasticism as the ideal.